Programming Languages: Application and Interpretation

 You can download the April 26, 2007 Version as a single PDF file (~1.4Mb), free-of-cost.

 If you prefer, you can also pay to download.
 No, this is not a joke.
 You're being given a choice in case you want to reward the author in kind.
-You lose nothing, however, by opting for the free version: the free PDF really is the entire book, with no strings attached.
+You lose nothing, however, by opting for the free version: it really is the entire book, no strings attached.

 Please examine the FAQ.
 (Perhaps you're wondering why this book isn't published formally?)